-Are you beginning a search for a new quartz crystal oscillator for your application?
+Are you beginning a search for a high precision, low power quartz crystal oscillator for your application?
 Of course, it's not always simple selecting the best crystal oscillator.
 There's a handful of different oscillator types to choose from including OCXOs, TCXOs, VCXOs, and clock oscillators.

 But, hold up!
 We're about to make things a whole lot easier for you.
 You're going to learn the basic descriptions of operating qualities and limitations of each type of crystal oscillator.

-The OCXO is an oscillator which is temperature controlled (ovenized crystal controlled oscillator).
-This type of oscillator has a temperature controlling circuit to maintain the crystal and key components at a constant temperature.
-OCXOs are typically used when temperature stabilities on the order of ±1 x 10-8 or better are required.
+OCXOs are typically used when temperature stabilities of ±1 x 10-8 or better are required.
 While this type of oscillator has a tenfold improvement over a TCXO for temperature stability, the OCXO tends to be higher in price and consumes more power.
-Typical power at +25°C ambient is 1.5 Watts to 2.0 Watts in a steady state condition.

-The key to an OCXO is to keep the crystal and some of the other oscillator components at one temperature while the outside ambient temperature changes.
-This can be related to a house in winter, where a thermostat located inside the house senses a temperature change, and controls the furnace to maintain a desired temperature.
+The key to an OCXO is to keep the crystal and some of the other oscillator components at one specific temperature while the outside ambient temperature changes.
+This can be related to a house in the winter, where a thermostat located inside the house senses a temperature change and controls the furnace to maintain a desired temperature.